rdwdlabs/micruopp.com/src/data/posts/something-magical.md

 > If something magical is done for you, it stays magical until you break it or remove it.

-You know, like when a kid takes apart a pen to see how it works.
+Kind of like when a kid takes apart a pen to see how it works (or just to fling the spring).
 Or like when someone disassembles and reassembles a car engine.

-THIS DOESN'T QUITE FIT.
-Or like when someone writes [an operating system](https://en.wikipedia.org/wiki/TempleOS) from scratch.
+Or like when someone configures Vim from scratch.

+Magic is just an illusion.
+Learn magic, and you can learn _anything_.